Guías y buenas prácticas

 1. Open Science Framework (OSF): Versatile and flexible.
 OSF is an open-source platform that provides a comprehensive solution for managing research projects.
 It allows researchers to register studies across multiple disciplines (psychology, neuroscience, biomedicine, social sciences, etc.) using different pre-registration formats such as OSF Standard Pre-registration and the Pre-registration Challenge Template.
 It also offers the option to keep a pre-registration private until a specified date and assigns a DOI to each registration, making it easily citable.

-2. AsPredicted: Simplicity and speed.
+2. AsPredicted: Simple and fast.
 AsPredicted is designed to make the pre-registration process as simple as possible.
 It provides a structured form with nine key questions that help define the study design without the need to write a long document.
-It does not require technical knowledge or prior experience with pre-registration and is particularly well suited for experimental studies with simple and straightforward designs.
+It does not require technical knowledge or prior experience with pre-registration, making it particularly suitable for experimental studies with relatively simple designs.

 3. PROSPERO: For systematic reviews and meta-analyses.

 Not necessarily.
-You can keep your pre-registration private until a specified date or make it public from the start.
-Some platforms also allow you to share it only with reviewers or collaborators before full publication.
+You may choose to keep your pre-registration private until a specified date or make it public from the start.
+Some platforms also allow it to be shared only with reviewers or collaborators before full publication.

 Registered Reports: Peer Review Before Data Collection

-The Registered Reports format is an innovative scientific publishing initiative designed to improve transparency and reproducibility in research.
-Unlike the traditional publication process—where studies are reviewed after data have been collected and analyzed—Registered Reports undergo peer review before data collection begins.
-This model represents an important shift in scientific publishing and is gaining popularity in disciplines such as neuroscience, psychology, and biomedicine.
+Registered Reports are an innovative publication format designed to improve transparency and reproducibility in research.
+Unlike the traditional publication process, in which studies are reviewed after data collection and analysis, Registered Reports undergo peer review before data collection begins.

-• Reduces publication bias: Studies are not rejected for obtaining negative or non-significant results.
+• Reduced publication bias: Studies are not rejected simply because they produce negative or non-significant results.

-• Improves methodological quality: Reviewers can identify potential design flaws before data collection begins.
+• Improved methodological quality: Reviewers can identify potential design flaws before data collection begins.

 • Greater reproducibility and transparency: The entire process is documented and registered from the outset.